raymond-ong/noobformsv2/README.md

 - [ ] Scrollspy-like feature

 ## Todo Items
-- [ ] Moving of controls - Reimplement
+- [x] Moving of controls - Add implementation to show internal landing pads

-> Current limitations:
-> * If the control is big, the internal landing pads do not show up while dragging so there is no way for the user to move the control by 1 cell, for example.
-> * The drag image in Chrome is translucent
+- [ ] Responsive support (make it 1 column only, and remove empty cells if window is narrow)
 - [ ] Make it touch compatible
+- [ ] Landing pads: align height with external controls